Media Kit

 35-word Bio

-67-word bio
+76-word bio

 Long Bio | to top navigation

-He writes stories about people in strange, heartbreaking, or otherwise unexpected situations—often as a result of weird or wonderful technologies that don’t seem that far off into the future.
-He writes mainly queer characters centered in emotionally propelled stories where coming-out trauma is not the focus (other trauma, though?
-Buckle up).
-His stories often parallel his own mental health journey.
-His debut novel, A Fractured Infinity (Nov.
-2022, Titan Books), is a multiverse-hopping scifi road trip about the lengths a troubled man will go to in order to save the man he loves, which the New York Times called “a very beautiful, tender portrait of a romance” and “a delightful, spiraling, idiosyncratic book.”
-His second book, Welcome to Forever, (March 2024, Titan Books) and is a psychedelic, hopeful cyberpunk tale about what digital immortality can do to love, centered on a time-blurring, mind-bending love story between two refugees.
-His forthcoming novel The Disco at the End of the World (June 2026, Titan Books) rockets from a moon military base to a Hollywood of suffocating artifice and explores disco-fueled rebellion, first contact, and found family in an alternate 1977.
+His debut novel, A Fractured Infinity (November 2022, Titan Books), is a multiverse-hopping science fiction road trip about the lengths a troubled man will go to in order to save the man he loves, which the New York Times called "a very beautiful, tender portrait of a romance" and "a delightful, spiraling, idiosyncratic book."
+His second novel, Welcome to Forever (March 2024, Titan Books), is a psychedelic, hopeful cyberpunk tale about what digital immortality can do to love, centered on a time-blurring love story between two refugees.

 He enjoys traveling, is an avid gamer, and besides his husband of many years, the love of his life is his husky, Ruby.
 He balances many, many hours writing at his kitchen table by trying to be an athlete, since his other childhood dream was to become an Olympic gymnast.
 Chances of that one, though, are looking pretty slim?